gurditsingh/hydeout/_posts/test.md

 ![Example](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/Streaming.jpg?raw=true)

  - Assume wireless sensor generating some events, in that event it specifies unique ID, and Timestamp , let's say time is 2 a.m. when the event is generated.
 So this timestamp at which the event actually happened is called the event or application time, and this timestamp is present in the payload itself.
- - So next sends this event to the streaming source like Azure Event-Hubs assume that it took one second for the event to reach the source.
+ - So next wireless sensor sends this event to the streaming source like Apache kafka assume that it took one second for the event to reach the source.
+So the time at which the even reaches the source is known as injection or arrival time.
  -
  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1MzA3ODE5OCw4OTMxOTA4MjksLTE5Nj
+eyJoaXN0b3J5IjpbLTQzNzY2ODI0NSw4OTMxOTA4MjksLTE5Nj
 QyNTc1MTksLTE3MjAzMzQ5NTksLTEwNTY2NzIxOTIsMTQyMDc5
 ODU2MSw4NTczNDUzNDIsMzk5Mzg0MzYsMTk2NjQwMjc3NiwxOD
 YzODg4OTk3LDc1MjIxMDM3NSwtMjk5NjYxMjY5LC0xNTIyMzQx